Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: Concluding remarks

-Thus, considering all four combined datasets (with GW and without GW), in Tables~\ref{tab:flat} and \ref{tab:non-flat}, the results are summarized.
-The graphical variations are also shown in Figs. \ref{fig:p1k0}, \ref{fig:spk0}, \ref{fig:p2k0} (for the spatially flat case) and in Figs. \ref{fig:p1}, \ref{fig:sp}, \ref{fig:p2} (for the non-flat case).
-We first focus on the curvature parameter of the universe.
-According to the observational constraints on the spatial curvature of the universe, although for some cases we observe discrete evidence for a non-null $\Omega_{k0}$, but they are not significant to favor a non-flat universe.
+Thus, considering all four combined datasets (with GW and without GW), the results are summarized in Tables~\ref{tab:flat} and \ref{tab:non-flat}.
+The graphical variations are also shown in Figs. \ref{fig:p1k0}, \ref{fig:spk0}, \ref{fig:p2k0} (for the spatially flat case) and in Figs. \ref{fig:p1}, \ref{fig:sp}, \ref{fig:p2} (for the nonflat case).
+We first focus on the curvature parameter of the Universe.
+According to the observational constraints on the spatial curvature of the Universe, although for some cases we observe discrete evidence for a non-null $\Omega_{k0}$, they are not enough to favor a nonflat universe.
 This observation is true for all the datasets (without or with GW).
-However, looking at the mean values of $\Omega_{k0}$ as observed from various Pad\'{e} parametrizations, it is evident that the inclusion of spatial curvature in the cosmological models should be examined in detail.
-Next we focus on the DE parameters which determine whether there is any evidence of dynamical DE and henceforth any deviation from $w(a) = -1$.
+However, looking at the mean values of $\Omega_{k0}$ as observed from various Pad\'{e} parameterizations, it is evident that the inclusion of spatial curvature in the cosmological models should be examined in detail.
+Next we focus on the DE parameters that determine whether there is any evidence of dynamical DE and hence any deviation from $w(a) = -1$.